Natural Resources

 Amount of litter movement (describe size and distance expected to travel):

-Small class litter will generally move short distances.
-Some medium size class litter will move very short distances.
-Litter debris dams are occasionally present. -
+Small size litter classes will generally move short distances (less than 6 inches or 15.2 cm), some medium size class litter will move very short (less than 3 inches or 8.5 cm) distances.
+Litter debris dams are occasionally present -

 Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values):